gbif/dwc-dp/home.md

 This proposal was developed by representives from the [Darwin Core Maintenance Group](https://www.tdwg.org/community/dwc/) and the [Global Biodiversity Information Facility (GBIF)](http://www.gbif.org), using numerous use cases submitted by third parties.

 The proposal is the result of an iterative and open approach.
-Whether you were involved in this process or not, everyone has a chance to review.
+Whether you were involved in this process or not, everyone welcome to review.

 Information about efforts related to the development of this proposal can be found in the [Darwin Core Data Package (DwC-DP) Implementation Experience and Feature Report](docs/dwc_dp_implementation_feature_reports.pdf).